 - Rarely ischemic, commonly non-ischemic.

 - VA compromised if edema or blood reaches the macula or if there is long term macular ischemia

 - Neo more rare, NVD/NVE >NVI

-- > 98% temporal.
-Why?
+- 98% temporal. \Why?
+Because that is where most crossing changes are

 - Prevalence in US of .6%